ofauchon/oflmotes/mote-devboard/kw2xd/circuit/v2/README.md

   - Add Restrict / Keepouts areas on Phynode module
   - Don't use  PTE18/PTE19 for LED1/2 as it can't be used as  GPIO :-(
+  - Top Left 2 pin headers can be used to switch on/off or for current measurement